AndrewSRea/My_Learning_Port/JavaScript/Tools_and_Testing/Cross_Browser_Testing/Intro_Automated_Testing/README.md

 #### Getting started with Sauce Labs

-Let's get started with a Sauce Labs Trial.
+Let's get started with a Sauce Labs trial.

 1. Create a [Sauce Labs trial account](https://saucelabs.com/sign-up).
 2. Sign in.
 This should happen automatically after you verify your email address.